-Ashley Ballard is the Arizona-based blogger behind Closet Vomit who is known for her jet black bob and green doe eyes.
-She is a self proclaimed vintage addict and feminist who is obsessed with Morrissey, indie music, and Jimmy Buffet.
+Ashley Ballard is the voice behind Closet Vomit, where she writes about mental health, style and home.
+She is a self-proclaimed vintage addict and feminist who is obsessed with Morrissey, indie music, and Jimmy Buffet.
 When she's not working on her blog, Ashley enjoys riding her bike or reading essays and biographies.

 We got a chance to ask Ashley a few questions about heartbreak and she opened up about coping with depression after being in an abusive relationship.